Iulian-Tudor/WebGarden/README.md

 ### 2.4 Design and implementation constraints

 This application has been written entirely in HTML, CSS and Javascript.
-On the server side, it uses Node.JS for handling client requests and MySQL for managing the database.
+On the server side, it uses Node.JS for handling client requests and Mongo DB for managing the database.
 It does not utilise any frameworks or any other tools that would've made working on it much easier.

 ### 2.5 User documentation